BOOKUSD (BUD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BOOKUSD Historical Price

-According to the latest data gathered on BOOKUSD live price page, the current price of BOOKUSD is 0.978397USD.
-The circulating supply of BOOKUSD(BUD) is 500.26K BUD , giving it a market capitalization of $489.50K.
+According to the latest data gathered on BOOKUSD live price page, the current price of BOOKUSD is 0.997956USD.
+The circulating supply of BOOKUSD(BUD) is 500.16K BUD , giving it a market capitalization of $500.08K.

 - 30 Days0.00%$ --$ 1.0153$ 0.919378